Best Wi-Fi Routers of 2024, Tested and Reviewed

 • Consider your home’s bandwidth.
 How often is your household using the internet, and for how long?
 Light internet users can get away with purchasing a low-cost router without the frills, while streamers and gamers might need a more powerful router that can give them ultra-fast internet speeds without interference or latency.

 • Count the number of devices you have.
 Most affordable routers can easily manage a few devices per household.
-If you’re an avid fan of smartphones, smart TVs, and other smart tech, however, you’ll probably want to consider a more sophisticated stand-alone router or a mesh Wi-Fi router system.
+If you’re an avid fan of smartphones, smart TVs, and other smart tech, however, you’ll probably want to consider a more sophisticated stand-alone router or a mesh Wi-Fi system.

 • Avoid overspending on a system you don’t need.
 There’s no need to spend hundreds of dollars on a router if you don’t plan on taking advantage of its additional features.
 Measure your internet usage, and compare that with your router options to avoid surpassing your budget.